Do I have to join a pension scheme?

 The calculator on GOV.UK can tell you when you will reach state pension age.

-There is more information about the changes to the state pension and the introduction of a single-tier state pension on GOV.UK .
+There is more information about the changes to the state pension and the new state pension on GOV.UK .

 The Pensions Regulator has produced information for individuals on auto enrolment and warnings on pension scams which you may find helpful.